oroinc/documentation/book/data_api.rst

     4. Click the :guilabel:`Sandbox` tab.
 You will see the request form.

-    5. If you want to retrieve a single record, in the :guilabel:`Requirements` section, specify the record id for the :guilabel:`id` field.
+    5. If you want to retrieve a single record, specify the record id for the :guilabel:`id` field in the :guilabel:`Requirements` section.

     6. Click the :guilabel:`Try!` button to send the request to the server.

-After the response from the server is received, the :guilabel:`Request URL`, :guilabel:`Response Headers`, :guilabel:`Response Body` and :guilabel:`Curl Command Line` sections appear at the bottom of the :guilabel:`Sandbox` tab.
+As soon as the response from the server is received, the :guilabel:`Request URL`, :guilabel:`Response Headers`, :guilabel:`Response Body` and :guilabel:`Curl Command Line` sections will appear at the bottom of the :guilabel:`Sandbox` tab.

 The :guilabel:`Request URL` block contains the request URL sent to the server.

 The :guilabel:`Response Headers` block contains the status code of the server's response.
-If the request was successful, it contains the '200 OK' string.
+If the request is successful, it contains the '200 OK' string.
 To see the list of headers which the server sent in the response, click the :guilabel:`Expand` link next to the section header .

-If the request was successful, you should see the output data of the request in the :guilabel:`Response Body` section.
+If the request is successful, you should see the output data of the request in the :guilabel:`Response Body` section.
 In the given case, entity data will be in JSON format.
-More information about this format can be found at the `JSON API <http://jsonapi.org/format/>`__ site.
+More information about this format can be found on the `JSON API <http://jsonapi.org/format/>`__ site.

 The :guilabel:`Curl Command Line` section contains an example of the CLI command to perform the request with `Curl <https://curl.haxx.se/>`__.